vkuznet/MLaaS4HEP/README.md

 conda install keras numpy pandas
 ```

-Finally, the TFaaS server is written in Go language and for that you'll need
-to install it on your system or use tfaas docker image.

 ### Reading ROOT files
 MLaaS4HEP python repository provides two base modules to read and manipulate with
 HEP ROOT files.
 The `reader.py` module defines a DataReader class which is